kilyas85/analog-cmos-ota-design/README.md

 *Differential gain and frequency-response variation across process, supply-voltage, and temperature conditions.*

-The OTA was evaluated across multiple process corners, supply voltages of **0.9 V, 1.0 V, and 1.1 V**, and temperatures of **30°C, 60°C, and 90°C**.
-The sweep demonstrates how process, supply, and temperature variations affect both low-frequency gain and high-frequency performance.
+The OTA was evaluated across process corners, supply voltages of **0.9 V, 1.0 V, and 1.1 V**, and temperatures of **30°C, 60°C, and 90°C**.
+The sweep demonstrates how operating conditions influence the gain and bandwidth of the fully differential design.

-The simulations show the expected trade-off between operating conditions and performance: reduced supply voltage and elevated temperature generally degrade amplifier performance, while higher supply voltage can improve performance at the cost of increased power consumption.

 #### PVT Stability Analysis

 ![Fully differential OTA phase margin across PVT](fully-differential-ota/figures/phase-margin-pvt.png)

-*Phase behavior of the compensated fully differential OTA across the PVT sweep.*
+*Stability behavior of the compensated fully differential OTA across the PVT sweep.*

-Stability was evaluated across process, voltage, and temperature variations to examine the robustness of the Miller-compensated two-stage architecture.
-The variation across operating corners illustrates why compensation must be assessed beyond the nominal condition when designing multi-stage analog amplifiers.
+The phase-margin behavior was evaluated across process, voltage, and temperature variations to assess the robustness of the Miller-compensated two-stage architecture beyond the nominal operating condition.

 #### Power Consumption Across PVT